yefim/autocorrect/README.md

 spellcheck
 ==============

-Finds the best matching word
+Finds the best matching word using the first smallest Levenshtein distance.